 With so much to consider and confirm for your event — date, venue, theme, catering, programming, marketing — it’s understandable that audiovisual services can become a second thought.
 The reality is sound, lighting, projection, and video services can make or break an event.
-When your guests see and hear your programming clearly, their entire event experience is elevated.
+Your guests’ experience is elevated when they can see and hear your programming clearly.
 Here are five reasons to include event audiovisual in your planning discussions from the beginning.

-If you haven’t hosted a large event before, you might underestimate audiovisual (AV) services.
+If you haven’t hosted a large event before — and especially if you are planning your first hybrid event — you might underestimate audiovisual (AV) service costs.
 By planning for AV well before your event, you’re giving yourself enough time to contact multiple AV production companies to discuss your event and obtain estimates.
 Once you have an idea of the budget you’ll need for AV services, you can make adjustments to your overall event budget if necessary.
 You’ll also be giving your leadership team and Board of Directors adequate time to review and approve that budget.
-If you underestimate AV services and your budget is set, the number of AV providers who will quote your event for the amount budgeted may be limited.
+If you underestimate AV service pricing and your budget is set, the number of AV providers who will quote your event for the amount budgeted may be limited.
 An appropriate budget gives you more options.

-There is a seasonality to events and the calendar books quickly.
+Even during the two years of the pandemic and the rise of virtual events, there remained a seasonality to event scheduling.
+Dates in spring and fall book quickly.
 Live event production companies receive multiple requests for the weekends — and often weekdays, too — from February through May and September through December.
 Event planners often book AV a year in advance.
-Securing your AV provider when you set your date and venue is a smart idea.
+Securing your AV provider as you select your date and venue is a smart idea.

 You’ll probably work with many partners to execute your event, including event planners, the manager at your venue, fundraising experts, benefit auctioneers, caterers, photographers, and DJs.
 These vendors and experts often have their own preferred audiovisual providers.
 Your early audiovisual planning supports these existing partnerships.
 (Remember Reasons #1 and #2?
 It comes back to Availability and Budget again.)

-Live event production involves far more than just speakers and lights.
+Live event production involves far more than just lights and speakers.
 It’s actually a very creative field.
 Audiovisual enhances and supports the theme of your event, setting the mood and creating the desired atmosphere for your guests.
-Early audiovisual planning allows your AV company time to join you during venue walkthroughs and offer input and problem-solving solutions.
+Early audiovisual planning allows your AV company time to join you during venue walk-throughs and offer input and problem-solving solutions.

 5. Effective Set-up